-If you plan to visit Grand Teton National Park, then you should check out these 25 things to do in Jackson Hole Wyoming, too!
+If you plan to visit Grand Teton National Park, then you should check out all of the incredible things to do in Jackson Hole Wyoming, too!

 For some background information, Jackson Hole refers to both the City of Jackson AND Teton Village just outside of Grand Teton National Park.

-After we spent 2 weeks camping in Grand Teton National Park, we went to spend some time in Jackson Hole with my dad and his wife.
-You can also make a combined trip with Yellowstone National Park which is just 1-2 hours away!
+After our family visited Jackson several times and one time spent 2 weeks camping in Grand Teton National Park, learned about so many things to add to your Jackson Hole bucket list.
+You can also make a combined trip with Yellowstone National Park, which is just 1-2 hours away!

-The city of Jackson has a lot of things to offer and is a great spot when spending time with family, or if you just want a weekend away with your friends.
-To guide you on your own trip, here are some of the best things to do in Jackson Hole Wyoming.
+The city of Jackson has a lot of things to offer and is a great spot when spending time with family or if you want a weekend away with your friends.
+To help you plan your own trip, here are some of the top things to do in Jackson Hole Wyoming.

 Best Things To Do In Jackson Hole

 One thing to note is that it depends on the time of year you are visiting.
-Jackson is a great winter and summer destination.
-So read on to learn what to do in Jackson Hole Wyoming!
+Jackson is a great winter AND summer destination.
+With some of the best skiing in the USA, Jackson Hole Mountain Resort attracts a lot of visitors during the snowy months of the year.
+In addition to the incredible skiing, there are many things to do in Jackson Hole in winter.

 1. Ride the Cowboy Coaster at Snow King